MP Estate Planning UK

 Benefits of Using a Trust

-Utilizing a trust in your estate planning can offer several advantages, including:
+Utilising a trust in your estate planning can offer several significant advantages, including:

-• Control Over Distribution: Trusts allow you to dictate how and when your assets are distributed to beneficiaries.
+• Control Over Distribution: Trusts allow you to dictate how and when your assets are distributed to beneficiaries — including setting conditions such as reaching a certain age or milestone.
+A letter of wishes guides the trustees on your intentions without creating a rigid legal obligation.

 Reasons to Put Your House in a Trust